Map meaningful places in your community

 Create the survey

-Next, you will use ArcGIS Survey123 to turn your questions into a survey.
+Next, you'll use ArcGIS Survey123 to turn your questions into a survey.

 Note: